dladams/vdcoldbox/README.md

 ### Single-event datasets

-In addition to explicit datasets described above, implicit single-event datasets are aslo supported.
+In addition to explicit datasets described above, implicit single-event datasets are also supported.
 The names for these have the form DDD-RRR-EEE where DDD is the run type, RRR the run number and EEE the event number.
-For vertical-drift coldbox data the types (actually aliases) of interest are vdtcb and vdbcb for top and bottom data, respectively.
+For vertical-drift coldbox data the run types (actually aliases) of interest are vdtcb and vdbcb for top and bottom data, respectively.

+When *duneproc* receives such a dataset name, it uses the command *findRunFiles* to find the file holding the event and the offset to that event in the file and configures *lar* to process only that one event.

 ### Staging and caching